-This term our topic is 'Dinosaurs'.
+This term our topic is 'Celebrations'.
 Use this page to stay up to date with what Class One have and will be up to.
 You can also click on the links below to download useful documents for this Class.

 PSHE - Bonfire Night